oliverhaas/django-components/docs/community/development.md

 To see all available examples, go to `http://localhost:8000/examples/`.

+The examples index page displays a short description for each example.
+These values are taken from a top-level `DESCRIPTION` string variable in the example's `component.py` file.

 **Tests** - Use the file format `test_example_<example_name>.py` to define tests for the example.
 These tests are picked up when you run pytest.

 #### Adding examples